niplav/site/notes_on_pickup.md

 If You Want To Fuck Hot Chicks, You Have To Approach Them
 ----------------------------------------------------------

+The two most beautiful words in the English language are "skill issue"[^alt].

+[^alt]: Closely followed by "goth latina".

 The muscles you don't train don't grow.

 Iron laws.